ImpliRet: Benchmarking the Implicit Fact Retrieval Challenge: Conclusion

 \section{Conclusion}

 We introduce \impliret, a benchmark for evaluating retrieval models when relevance depends on document-side reasoning on implicit facts.
 Unlike prior datasets that emphasize complex queries, \impliret shifts the reasoning burden to the documents.
 It covers three reasoning types -- world knowledge, arithmetic, and temporal -- and two discourse styles.
-Across sparse, dense, and KG-augmented retrievers, the best nDCG@10 is only 15.07.
-Even with GPT-4.1, given ten documents including the gold, performance peaks at just 35.06\%.
+Across sparse, dense, and KG-augmented retrievers, the best nDCG@10 is only 14.91.
+Even with GPT-o4-mini, given thirty documents including the positive, performance peaks at just 55.54\%.
 These results highlight the difficulty of retrieving implicit facts and the need for models that can reason beyond surface cues.